 1. Vague creative briefs

-say that marketers submit unclear creative briefs for new jobs.
+70% of designers say that marketers submit unclear creative briefs for new jobs.
 This means designers are either forced to chase down the details they need to begin work, or guess and fill in the blanks themselves.
 Either way, you're looking at a lot of wasted time, and a much higher chance that mistakes will be made or key details overlooked.

-2. Ambiguous Approvals
+2. Ambiguous approvals

 At one point or another, most marketing and creative professionals have heard someone in the C-suite say, “Why did you use this?
 I never approved this!”
 There’s nothing quite like the sinking feeling you get in your stomach.